-Learn something new every day More Info... by email
+Learn something new every day

 The Burton line is a very thin, bluish-purple line that is found in a person's gums as a clinical indicator of lead poisoning.
 It sits at the junction of the teeth and gums, and it usually covers the distance of two or more teeth.
-The Burton line is caused by lead sulfide, which is created by the extra lead in the body reacting with sulfur ions that are released by bacteria in the mouth.
-Although the Burton line is a very good indicator of lead poisoning, it does not appear in every case, making it a useful diagnostic tool but not a definitive one.
+The line is caused by lead sulfide, which is created by the extra lead in the body reacting with sulfur ions that are released by bacteria in the mouth.
+Although the line is a very good indicator of lead poisoning, it does not appear in every case, making it a useful diagnostic tool but not a definitive one.
 The only sure way for lead poisoning to be diagnosed is through a blood test.

+For blood levels more than 45 micrograms per deciliter, a treatment called chelation therapy is used.
 In chelation therapy, a medication is given either orally or intravenously, and it binds to the lead and causes it to be excreted through the urine.
 With higher blood levels, even though the lead might be removed from the body, the damage that has been done might not be reversible.
-After excess lead is removed, the Burton line also will disappear if it was present.
+Once the lead has been removed from a person’s blood the Burton line will disappear, though this can take a few days.